 If the audience has ever loved Paul’s Boogie Nights, they will definitely love watching Licorice Pizza.
 Talk about a coming-of-age, raw buildup of young relations, desperate attempts of making money, and a few more, Licorice Pizza is an exceptional masterpiece.

 Why a Japanese film like Drive My Car is essential for the audience?
 I ask the same for those who listen to podcasts.
-The critical reason is there are many who are disturbed in their lives and they try to find a source of their ultimate escapism through various mediums.
-Some find peace in reading books, some find their missing puzzle in listening to podcasts.
+The critical reason is that many are disturbed in their lives and try to find a source of their ultimate escapism through various mediums.
+Some find peace in reading books, and some find their missing puzzle in listening to podcasts.
 In the same way, this three-hour drama captivates that particular audience who searches for answers after losing something really precious.
 The years pass by, but the mind and the soul doesn’t obstinate to pull new strings and ease the pain unattached.

 This masterpiece runs in your veins and grows with time.
 Almost every point the director Ryusuke Hamaguchi chose to make was punching, accurate, and so well crafted.
 On so many occasions, this film hit me and I asked myself how excellent were the shots taken.
 Like Kafuku returning home after the flight gets canceled, or Kafuku’s supporting actors trying to continue the performance or Takatsuki’s 12-minute conversation with Kafuku in the car, or the heartbreaking moment of Watari showing Kafuku her childhood home, or the mute girl cheering the old character in the final act.

 I think it is the method that keeps all this storytelling, shooting a scene and making it look beautiful, compelling performances roll into one and give a product that stops your breath for a second or makes you thoughtful.
 Films like this move you because Drive My Car is one of the best visual translations of human emotions.